Anne Mupepele

 My research focuses on the evidence base of environmental management and how to improve decision-making in conservation.
 My research objects cover a broad range from insect communities to biodiversity and ecosystem services and I currently work on the synthesis of wild bee population trends in Europe and the effects of land-use practice and climate change on ground-nesting bees.

-As I have moved to the University of Marburg, my team has been growing and was complemented by new team members formerly in the working group from Roland Brandl who has retired.
+As I have moved to the University of Marburg in May 2023, my team has been growing and was complemented by new team members formerly in the working group from Roland Brandl who has retired.

-You can find the team members from Marburg here, while Viviana and Christopher will stay in Freiburg for a bit longer (see below).
+You can find the team members from Marburg here, while Christopher will stay close to the field sites and complete his PhD thesis in Freiburg.

 Viviana Alarcón-Segura